-Amine (nitrogen) containing compounds are especially prevalent in pharmaceuticals, with over 70% of marketed pharmaceuticals containing an amine.
+Amine (nitrogen) containing compounds are especially prevalent in pharmaceuticals, with over 70% of marketed pharmaceuticals containing the amine functional group.
 In addition to amines, chiral compounds are also prevalent in pharmaceuticals.
 The principle of chirality is most easily understood when considering your hands.
 Your right and left hands are mirror images of each other, but are non-superimposable.
 This principle of being non-superimposable is what prevents your right hand from fitting in a left-handed glove, despite the fact that your right and left hand both have four fingers and a thumb.

 Molecules can also be chiral and the principle of chirality has huge implications in medicine.
 Often times only one the right or left-hand of the chiral molecule has the intended biological consequence in the body, while the other hand of the molecule can many times have a harmful effect.
 It is important for organic chemists to develop methods to prepare chiral amines in which only one “hand” of the molecule is prepared.
 Organic methodology in our lab is focused on the preparation of chiral amine containing compounds, as these types of molecules are important molecular structures in many pharmaceutical compounds.